GS-1) What is AutDB?

 The main heading of the Workspace will list all of the uploaded files as designated by the user-created filenames.
 You can delete any undesired datasets.
 Towards the bottom of the Workspace, you’ll see a series of options for viewing information from the dataset.
 You must first select the filename to view and then choose one of three viewing options: “Summary,” which provides an overview of all of the genes and data information in the gene set; “Selection,” which allows you to view a specified part of the dataset, based on a variety of filtering options; or “All,” which allows you to view the entire uploaded file.

 Cit-1) How do I cite the content of AutDB 2.0?

 AutDB: a gene reference resource for autism research.

 Basu SN, Kollu R, Banerjee-Basu S.

 Nucleic Acids Res.
 2009 Jan;37(Database issue):D832-6.
 Epub 2008 Nov 10.

-This user guide features step-by-step instructions for using the AutDB Animal Models Human Gene modules, as well as our new Workspace tool.
+This user guide features step-by-step instructions for using the AutDB modules Human Gene and Animal Model, as well as our new Workspace tool.
 It also provides instructions for citing AutDB.
 You can access each of these topics by using the tabs on the left-hand menu.

 You can open a pdf version of this guide to read alongside your work in the AutDB window.
 To access the pdf version, click on the button located in the left-hand menu.